RealistikDash/Pycord/README.md

 # Pre installation notes!

 -Make sure your Python is added to path!
+Folow [this](https://github.com/RealistikDash/Pycord/wiki/How-to-add-Python-to-path%3F-(Windows)) if you don't know how to.

 # Initial setup: